 Family groups are also often broken up by displacement.
-A father may leave the country with an older child or children while the mother flees internally with the younger ones, a child may be sent away or taken to stay with relatives, the person targeted may flee and leave their family to follow later, or older people may be left behind.135
+A father may leave the country with an older child or children while the mother flees internally with the younger ones, a child may be sent away or taken to stay with relatives, the person targeted may flee and leave their family to follow later, or older people may be left behind.

 Some people are targeted and forced to flee because of their profile or their activities.
-Examples include police and military officers and their families, LGBT people, small business owners, drivers of public transport, witnesses of crimes, LGBT people, small business owners and public transport drivers, and people with past or current connections with gangs, including the partners, families and friends of members, former members and former prisoners.
-Increased risk to all these people should be understood in relation to código in that their mere presence or ongoing activity represents an infraction of gang rules and expectations, which are linked to notions of betrayal, resistance, territorial control, who is allowed to live where and how they must behave.136
+Examples include police and military officers and their families, LGBT people, small business owners, drivers of public transport, witnesses of crimes and people with past or current connections with gangs, including the partners, families and friends of members, former members and former prisoners.
+Increased risk to all these people should be understood in relation to código in that their mere presence or ongoing activity represents an infraction of gang rules and expectations, which are linked to notions of betrayal, resistance, territorial control, who is allowed to live where and how they must behave.